Bug report #17851

 I use a lot of different software packages on my computer with right mouse clicks all the time and not one of those other software packages exhibits this problem.

-#1 Updated by Harrissou Santanna over 2 years ago
+#1 Updated by Harrissou Santanna about 3 years ago

 Whilst many Layer settings are accessible from the Layers menu instead of the context menu being needed, some items such as Filter settings are only available from the context menu.